 If you wish to make a complaint about a breach of the Privacy Act by us, you may do so by providing your complaint in writing to the contact details listed below.
 You may also make a complaint verbally.
 We will seek to respond to any complaint within a reasonable period of time.
 We may seek further information from you in order to provide a comprehensive and complete response.

 You may also make a complaint to the Office of the Australian Information Commissioner (OAIC).
 You may contact the Australian Information Commissioner via telephone on 1300 363 992, by submitting a complaint or inquiry online at www.oaic.gov.au or by writing to the OAIC at GPO Box 5218 Sydney NSW 2001.

 Quality of Personal Information

-We aim to keep the personal information we hold about you accurate, up-to-date and complete.
+We take reasonable steps to ensure the personal information we hold about you is accurate, up-to-date and complete.
 If you think our records need to be corrected, please call or email us or log onto the website and update your profile.

 Keeping your details up-to-date helps us deliver better service/s to you and maintain exceptional membership support.

 Your personal information is important to you and us.
 Please let us know if you have any questions or concerns about this policy or our practices – here are our contact details: